beatrizldsantos/beatrizldsantos/README.md

 # Hey, Everyone!
 I'm Beatriz Santos  <img src="https://media.giphy.com/media/mGcNjsfWAjY5AEZNw6/giphy.gif" width="50">
 I'm an undergraduate in Software Engineering and a Technician in Electrotechnics.
 This repository will be the home of my passion for **robotics**, **automation**, personal and university projects, where I will share solutions and learnings.
-Join me on this journey of discovery and innovation!

 <img align="center" src="https://c.tenor.com/_zbsJOBoVOEAAAAC/banner.gif" alt="banner" width="900" height="240">